rebaltina/Data-challenges-from-Kaggle-and-more-/README.md

-# This repository is to contain challlenges taken from Kaggle website
+# This repository is to contain challenges taken from Kaggle website